Elpidophoros of America: Early life, education, and academic career

 Archbishop Elpidophoros was born Ioannis Lambriniadis in Istanbul's Bakırköy district (Makrohori), Turkey, to Vassilis and Nadia Lambriniadis on November 28, 1967.
 He attended the Urban School of Makrochori in Istanbul and later completed high school in Athens, Greece.
-Graduating with highest honors from Aristotle University of Thessaloniki in 1991 with a Bachelor's degree in Theology, he continued his studies at the University of Bonn in Germany, earning a Master of Arts degree in Philosophy in 1993.
-He studied Arabic at the University of Balamand, Lebanon and obtained a Ph.D. in Theology from Aristotle University of Thessaloniki in 2001, again graduating with highest honors.
+Graduating with highest honors from Aristotle University of Thessaloniki in 1991 with a bachelor's degree in theology, he continued his studies at the University of Bonn in Germany, earning a master's degree in philosophy in 1993.
+He studied Arabic at the University of Balamand, Lebanon and obtained a Ph.D. in theology from Aristotle University of Thessaloniki in 2001, again graduating with highest honors.

-Archbishop Elpidophoros is a tenured Professor of Theology at the Aristotle University of Thessaloniki.
+Archbishop Elpidophoros is a tenured professor of theology at the Aristotle University of Thessaloniki.
 He assumed the position of associate professor at Aristotle University's Department of Pastoral and Social Theology in 2011, and has taught courses in the areas of Comparative Theology, Inter-Orthodox & Inter-Christian Relations, and the Ecumenical Movement.
 He was promoted to the rank of full tenured professor in 2018.
 Additionally, he served as a visiting professor of theology for one semester at the Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts, in 2004.